picotech/picosdk-c-examples/README.md

 ### Programmer's Guides

 You can download Programmer's Guides providing a description of the API functions for the relevant PicoScope or PicoLog driver from our [Documentation page](https://www.picotech.com/library/documentation).

+### Building example applications

+#### Microsoft Windows

+* Open the solution .sln file for the required driver in Visual Studio
+* Select the required configuration and solution platform
+* Build the solution

+#### Linux and Mac OS X

+* Copy the required source code C file (e.g. ps3000a) into the corresponding linux-build-files sub-folder for the driver or copy the files to another folder
+* Open a terminal window
+* Run the following commands:
+  * `./autogen.sh`
+  * `make`

 ## Obtaining support